eleonorehalvarsson/mastodonc.github.com/_posts/2017-06-05-data-scientist-job-advert.md

    modelling problems, by listening to the user’s needs, the available data, possible methods to apply, and working within time and money constraints to suggest the best way forwards
- * Disseminate knowledge around data science and modelling throughout the team
+ * Disseminating knowledge around data science and modelling throughout the team

 You will work day-to-day with the software development team, business